ESG at Alludo

 Here are a few initiatives we’ve undertaken to make positive progress to impact sustainability:

-Alludo is a remote-first company and gives its employees the choice of working from one of our offices or remotely.
-As a result, 95% of our employees have chosen to work remotely.
-This is a change from previous years and means that the vast majority of our employees no longer commute to an office.
-This saves in time expenditure, removes the associated fuel/energy costs of travel, cuts down on traffic, and ultimately reduces carbon emissions.
-Research indicates that “if everybody able to work from home worldwide did so for one day a week, then global emissions could fall by 24 million metric tonnes of CO2 a year.”
+Thanks to these flexible options, 93% of our employees work remotely.
+We are proud that the vast majority of our employees no longer commute to an office, saving time expenditure, removing the associated fuel/energy costs of travel, cutting down on traffic, and ultimately reducing carbon emissions.
+Research indicates that “if everybody able to work from home worldwide did so for one day a week, then global emissions could fall by 24 million metric tons of CO2 a year.”
 We are aiming much higher by making it possible to work from home permanently.

 We’ve heard so many encouraging anecdotes to support the positive environmental impact resulting from our remote-first policy.